trilpai/posts/_posts/2024-05-23-react-state-management.md

     );
     {% endhighlight %}

-2. **Connect Function**: Use the `connect` function to map state and dispatch to your component's props.
+2.**Connect Function**: Use the `connect` function to map state and dispatch to your component's props.
     {% highlight javascript %}
     import { connect } from 'react-redux';